 Introduction

-The Designer APIs provide several objects that give Apps control over the Webflow interface.
-Each object serves a specific purpose and contains methods to help you design sophisticated, automated workflows for Designers, Content Managers, and other teams working in Webflow.
+The Designer APIs provide several objects and methods that give Apps control over the Webflow Designer.
+Each object serves a specific purpose and contains methods to help you design automated workflows for Designers, Content Managers, and other teams working in Webflow.

 Create and manipulate elements on the canvas, including their properties, content, and styles.